 We’ve all been there. “ How long will this take to get done?”.
-The answer they are looking for is “ by this afternoon,” but most often the real answer is longer than that, often much longer.
-In fact, the real answer is “I don’t know”.
-But you have to give an answer.
-This is where you hear tales of people rolling dice or making something up or saying “ six weeks “ no matter what.
+The answer they are looking for is “ by this afternoon,” but most often the real answer is longer than that, usually much longer.
+The real answer is, “I don’t know.”
+But you have to answer.
+Often you will hear tales of people rolling dice or making something up or saying “ six weeks” no matter what.
 In the end, you can’t know for sure because you’ve never done that project before, and so you make your best guess and it works out somehow most of the time.

-But a lot of developers and managers fail to realize that there are really two different kinds of answers you can give.
-If it is Monday, you can say “ I’ll have that done by Friday “.
-Then you work like crazy, and just before you go home on Friday, you deliver what you promised.
+But a lot of developers and managers fail to realize that there are two different kinds of answers you can give.
+If it is Monday, you can say, “ I’ll have that done by Friday.“ Then you work like crazy, and just before you go home on Friday, you deliver what you promised.